 One of the nice things about Larkspur is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The most common language spoken in Larkspur is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and French.